oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     The PDB Administrator user will inherit the user credentials from the source PDB, hence this section does not need any inputs.

-    Optinally, an additional PDB Administrator user can also be created incase needed.
+    Optionally, an additional PDB Administrator user can also be created in case needed.

     Click **Next**